WebOfTrustInfo/rwot8-barcelona/topics-and-advance-readings/Zero-knowledge Proofs.md

 <div style="text-align:center;"><img src="./media/ZKP1.png" width=50% height=50%></div>

-Using these variables, a pairing function can be constructed such as depending on the circuit, the output and the proof (but still not the private input), a validation can be performed in terms of true or false, conforming the ZKP schema.
+Using these variables, a verification function can be constructed such as depending on the circuit, the output and the proof (but still not the private input), a validation can be performed in terms of true or false, conforming the ZKP schema.

 ### Example

 We could illustrate that in an example, based on SHA-256 hashing of a private input `r`.
-We know the circuit (SHA-256) and also the calculated output `H(r)`.
+We can proof that we know the `r` that matches a given without revealing it.

 <div style="text-align:center;"><img src="./media/ZKP2.png" width=50% height=50%></div>

-A proof can be constructed over these two signals such as `Proof = F(SHA-256, r)` and the pairing function would check the validity of the proof if `V(SHA-256, H(r), Proof)  = true`.
+A proof can be constructed over these two signals such as `Proof = F(SHA-256, r)` and the verification function would check the validity of the proof if `V(SHA-256, H(r), Proof)  = true`.

 ## Merkle tree structures